Part One – The first Six Month There’s a lot to report, so we’ve broken it into two posts: the first six months with a bit of an intro about

 Each side has a mix of pork chops, roasts, sausages, ribs, ham and bacon.

-When you order a side, you get to select the size of roasts, thickness of chops, bone-in or boneless, which cuts you’d like cured or smoked, and what sort of sausage you prefer (if any).
-We guestimate that you’ll get 55-70 pounds of finished pork per side and around 50 pounds per quarter – with variation coming from the size of the pig, and the selection of bone-in vs. boneless cuts.
+When you order a whole or a side, you get to select the size of roasts, thickness of chops, bone-in or boneless, which cuts you’d like cured or smoked, and what sort of sausage you prefer (if any).
+We guestimate that you’ll get about 100 pounds of finished pork per side and around 50 pounds per quarter – with variation coming from the size of the pig, and the selection of bone-in vs. boneless cuts.
 (Billing is done based on hanging weight1.)

 What will it cost?

 We’re offering our pork at $5/pound (based on the hanging weight1) plus the butchering costs.
-The price of butchering varies slightly based on your custom cutting requests, but run $0.90 per pound for regular cuts, and more for smoked meat (like hams and bacon) or sausages.
-Butchering will be done by Edwin Crabbe in Duncan, in association with Braun Meats.
-We guestimate your invoice to be in the neighborhood of $610-$665 (incl. pork, butchering and taxes) for a side (and about half that for a quarter).
+The price of butchering varies slightly based on your custom cutting requests, but run $1.25 per pound for regular cuts, and slightly more for smoked meat (like hams and bacon) or sausages.
+Butchering will be done by Braun Meats in Duncan.
+We guestimate your invoice to be in the neighborhood of $1,000 (incl. pork, butchering and taxes) for a side (and about half that for a quarter).

 Again, variation in price is a result of pig size and butchering choices.

 Your pork will come frozen from the butcher.
 It is critical that you’re able to pick it up the day it’s ready at 5441 Highgrove Rd (see map), as we don’t have freezer space for 14 sides!
-We’re expecting the orders to be ready the second week of October (Oct 11-17); but it depends on the butcher.
+We’re expecting the orders to be ready the end of August / beginning of September, but it depends on the butcher.
 The pigs have a date at Braun for August 19th and they tell us to expect one to two weeks for processing.
 We’ll give you as much advance notice as possible.
-Plan on having about 3 cubic feet of freezer space ready.
+Plan on having about 3 cubic feet of freezer space ready for a side

-We will follow up with phone calls/emails to confirm your order, and to collect your custom butchering requests.
-We anticipate having your pork available for pick-up in the second week of October (Oct 11-17).
+We will follow up with emails (or phone calls if preferred) to confirm your order, and to collect your custom butchering requests.
+We anticipate having your pork available for pick-up in the first week of September.

 Now that the dust is starting to settle from the emergency response to the pandemic, many of us are starting to think about what lies ahead.
 In our little island